Yesterday we had a nice conversation about how to get on the first page of Google results using good ol’ fashioned media relations.

 Then turn on your moz toolbar and visit each of the sites.
 Jot down what their domain authority is so you can quickly get to work.

-Once I do this, I not only have reached new audiences, I have gained a link from a high domain authority site and I have begun to establish trust with the influencers in my industry.
+Once you do this, you not only have reached new audiences, you have gained a link from a high domain authority site and have begun to establish trust with the influencers in your industry.

 Comments!
 Comments!
 Comments!